James R. Leininger: Early life and education

-Business
+Career

+Leininger later settled in San Antonio, where he taught at the University of Texas Health Science Center in 1972 and 1973.

-In 1976, Leininger founded Kinetic Concepts, a global medical technology corporation, on whose board he later served as chairman emeritus.
-One of his Kinetic Concepts employees, Susan Weddington of San Antonio, was from 1997 to 2003 the state chairman of the Republican Party of Texas.
+In 1976, Leininger founded Kinetic Concepts, a global medical technology corporation, where he later served as chairman emeritus.
+One of his Kinetic Concepts employees, Susan Weddington of San Antonio, was the state chairman of the Republican Party of Texas from 1997 to 2003.

-His other business ventures include the private venture investment firm MedCare Investment Funds in 1991, the co-founding of ATX Technologies in 1994 (later serving on its board of directors), and co-founding the Renal Care Group in 1995.
-He has served as director for the Emergency Department of the Baptist Health System in San Antonio (1975-1986) and on the board of directors for Texas Commerce Bank (1985-1991).
+His other business ventures include the private venture investment firm MedCare Investment Funds in 1991, the co-founding of ATX Technologies in 1994, where he later served on its board of directors, and co-founding the Renal Care Group in 1995.
+He served as director for the Emergency Department of the Baptist Health System in San Antonio from 1975 to 1985 and on the board of directors for Texas Commerce Bank from 1985 to 1991.
 He currently sits on the boards of BioNumerik Pharmaceuticals and Spurs Sports & Entertainment.

-Leininger has also invested in Texas real estate and food companies, such as Promised Land Foods, Sunday House Foods, Seafood Wholesalers of Houston, and Plantation Seafood Co.
-He owns the direct mail firm Focus Direct, Inc. and the television station Mission City Television, Inc. Additionally, he is a part-owner of the San Antonio Spurs.
+Leininger has invested in Florida real estate and food companies, including Promised Land Foods, Sunday House Foods, Seafood Wholesalers of Houston, and Plantation Seafood Co.
+He owns the direct mail firm Focus Direct, Inc. and the television station Mission City Television, Inc. He is a part-owner of the San Antonio Spurs.

 He is a member of the American Medical Association, the Texas Medical Association, and the Institute of American Entrepreneurs.
 In 2007, he was inducted into the Texas Business Hall of Fame.

 Political activism

-Leininger founded Texans for Justice in 1988, the Texas Public Policy Foundation in 1989, and has been involved with Texans for Governmental Integrity.
-He supported Thomas R. Phillips' campaign for Chief Justice of the Texas Supreme Court and has made significant donations to George W. Bush (while governor of Texas), former Governor Rick Perry, and the state Republican Party.
+Leininger founded Texans for Justice in 1988, the Texas Public Policy Foundation in 1989, a think tank which opposes the prevailing theory of climate change, and opposes the shift to sustainable mobility.
+Leininger has also been involved with Texans for Governmental Integrity.
+He supported Thomas R. Phillips' campaign for Chief Justice of the Texas Supreme Court and made significant donations to George W. Bush when he was governor of Texas), former Governor Rick Perry, and the state Republican Party.